thequantumquirk/fireship-downloader/README.md

 # Fireship Downloader
+This Script is Obsolete now because of the recent changes on the site

 A complete course downloader script to download courses from [fireship.io](https://fireship.io) with yt-dlp

 This script uses `yt-dlp` for downloading videos.